OgeAmadi/OgeAmadi/README.md

 - 👋 Hi, I’m @OgeAmadi
-- 👀 I’m interested in Website and Mobile App Development
+- 👀 I’m interested in Website and Software Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on Mobile App Development
+- 💞️ I’m looking to collaborate on Software Development
 - 📫 How to reach me; Send am email to favouramadi1@gmail.com

 <!---